rejinatl/favorite-recipe/README.md

 ## Running Tests

-1.Run the junit test by using the command : `mvn test`
+1.Run the JUnit test by using the command : `mvn test`

 2. Navigate to the Jacoco folder and open ```target/site/jacoco/index.html```
 3. ```index.html``` will list the coverage for the complete Project